Did you know that no two corns are the same? There are actually many different types of corn; each with its own purpose.

 Rice Popcorn

-Different Colors of Popcorn
+Different Popcorn Colors

 Types of Corn Plants

 Corn plants are also diverse.
 Every plant will produce corn that varies in taste, texture, and color.
-A lot will depend on where the corn is grown and also what it was planted for.
+A lot will depend on where the corn is grown and what it was planted for.

-Let’s take a closer look at each one:
+Here's a closer look at both varieties:

 Field Corn